 Under the mantra of ‘reduce, reuse and recycle’, our overseas teams are currently engaged in the following initiatives:

 - Locally based co-ordination of recycling in, or close to, our villas

 - Promotion of recycling in our guest information books

 - Energy saving ideas promoted in our guest information books

 - Offering guests an alternative to single-use plastic water bottles, where feasible.
 This initiative is currently being tested in different ways using locally sourced alternatives such as cardboard cartons of water or canned water, with an expectation to extend this offering across all our destinations.

-- In each of our villas and hotel rooms, we supply and promote the use of a complimentary Simpson Travel ‘Bag for Life’
+- Supply and promote the use of a complimentary Simpson Travel ‘Bag for Life’